isomerpages/moe-temaseksec/_student-leadership/Leadership Training and Opportunities.md

 leaders.
 Their key role is to manage administrative duties of the CCA, build camaraderie amongst their members, and motivate them to performance excellence.</p>
-<p>The five Leadership Groups provide more than 45% of the student population
+<p>The five Leadership Groups provide more than 50% of the student population
 with positional leadership opportunities to serve the school and the wider community.
 Each leadership group is unique and has a tremendous impact on how students contribute to their peers and the community.</p>
+<p>The&nbsp;<strong>House Captains</strong>&nbsp;consists of elected students
+by the student body to lead the 7 houses through all the events that occur in the year.</p>
 <p>The&nbsp;<strong>Executive Committee</strong>&nbsp;consists of the exco
 members of the five leadership groups.
 They have higher levels of responsibilities and are in charge of key events and activities in the school.</p>